Parity (physics)

 In physics, a parity transformation (also called parity inversion) is the flip in the sign of one spatial coordinate.
-In three dimensions, it can also refer to the simultaneous flip in the sign of all three spatial coordinates (a point reflection):
+In three dimensions, it can also refer to the simultaneous flip in the sign of all three spatial coordinates (a point reflection or point inversion):

 It can also be thought of as a test for chirality of a physical phenomenon, in that a parity inversion transforms a phenomenon into its mirror image.

-All fundamental interactions of elementary particles, with the exception of the weak interaction, are symmetric under parity.
-The weak interaction is chiral and thus provides a means for probing chirality in physics.
-In interactions that are symmetric under parity, such as electromagnetism in atomic and molecular physics, parity serves as a powerful controlling principle underlying quantum transitions.
+All fundamental interactions of elementary particles, with the exception of the weak interaction, are symmetric under parity transformation.
+As established by the Wu experiment conducted at the US National Bureau of Standards by Chinese-American scientist Chien-Shiung Wu, the weak interaction is chiral and thus provides a means for probing chirality in physics.
+In her experiment, Wu took advantage of the controlling role of weak interactions in radioactive decay of atomic isotopes to establish the chirality of the weak force.

+By contrast, in interactions that are symmetric under parity, such as electromagnetism in atomic and molecular physics, parity serves as a powerful controlling principle underlying quantum transitions.

 A matrix representation of P (in any number of dimensions) has determinant equal to −1, and hence is distinct from a rotation, which has a determinant equal to 1.
 In a two-dimensional plane, a simultaneous flip of all coordinates in sign is not a parity transformation; it is the same as a 180° rotation.

 In quantum mechanics, wave functions that are unchanged by a parity transformation are described as even functions, while those that change sign under a parity transformation are odd functions.